 In the same facility, at the Showcase of Citrus, is an old-time fruit stand where you can purchase fresh fruit, picked ripe from their own orchards.
 Not sure which oranges or grapefruits or tangerines to buy.
 Taste ’em all, free!
 Want some really, really fresh orange juice from their own oranges?
 Not sure?
 Taste it – free.

-When I tell folks about drinking fresh picked and fresh squeezed Florida oranges I tell them that it’s like drinking candy… candy that’s good for you!
+When I tell folks about drinking fresh picked and fresh squeezed Florida oranges I tell them that it’s like drinking candy… candy that’s not so bad for you and full of vitamin C!

 U-Pick from 50+ varieties of citrus fruit